 Want to sip on an adult beverage while strolling?
 Take your drink to-go in a Pier-approved cup from one of the eateries.

 One of the most unique aspects of the St. Pete Pier is the artwork.
 Stroll over to the Bending Arc, an impressive aerial sculpture that’s more than 400 feet wide and up to 72 feet tall at it’s highest point.
 Fun fact: it’s completely made of lightweight fiber.
 Other works include a huge colorful mosaic comprised of crocheted mandalas and several sculptures.
-Make sure to also peruse the Marketplace where local vendors sell their goods.
-It’s open every Friday, Saturday and Sunday from 10am-6pm.

 Know Before You Go